tum-pbs/pbdl-book/diffphys.md

-This sounds challenging at first: e.g., one could try to insert equation {eq}`eq:advection` at time $t-\Delta t$ into equation {eq}`eq:advection` at $t$ and repeat this process recursively until we have a single expression relating $d^{~0}$ to the targets.
-However, thanks to the linear nature of the Jacobians, we can treat each advection step, i.e., each invocation of our PDE $\mathcal P$ as a seperate, modular operation.
+This sounds challenging at first: e.g., one could try to insert equation {eq}`eq:advection` at time $t-\Delta t$ into equation {eq}`eq:advection` at time $t$ and repeat this process recursively until we have a single expression relating $d^{~0}$ to the targets.
+However, thanks to the linear nature of the Jacobians, we treat each advection step, i.e., each invocation of our PDE $\mathcal P$ as a seperate, modular operation.
 And each of these invocations follows the procedure described in the previous section.

-Hence, given the machinery above, the backtrace is fairly simple to realize: for each of the advection steps in $\mathcal P$ we can compute a Jacobian product with the _incoming_ vector of derivatives from the loss $L$ or a previous advection step.
+Given the machinery above, the backtrace is fairly simple to realize: for each of the advection steps in $\mathcal P$ we compute a Jacobian product with the _incoming_ vector of derivatives from the loss $L$ or a previous advection step.
 We repeat this until we have traced the chain from the loss with $d^{\text{target}}$ all the way back to $d^{~0}$.
-Theoretically, the velocity $\mathbf{u}$ could be a function of time, in which case we'd get a gradient $\Delta \mathbf{u}(t)$ for every time step $t$.
-To simplify things below, let's we assume we have field that is constant in time, i.e., we're reusing the same velocities $\mathbf{u}$ for every advection via $\mathcal P$.
-Now, each time step will give us a contribution to $\Delta \mathbf{u}$ which we can accumulate for all steps.
+Theoretically, the velocity $\mathbf{u}$ could be a function of time like $d$, in which case we'd get a gradient $\Delta \mathbf{u}(t)$ for every time step $t$.
+However, to simplify things below, let's we assume we have field that is constant in time, i.e., we're reusing the same velocities $\mathbf{u}$ for every advection via $\mathcal P$.
+Now, each time step will give us a contribution to $\Delta \mathbf{u}$ which we accumulate for all steps.

 $$ \begin{aligned}
     \Delta \mathbf{u} =&